Gibberlings3/Skills-and-Abilities/README.md

 Disadvantages:
 - Receive a -2 penalty to casting speed.
 - Receive a -2 penalty to casting level.

+### Stormlord (Next Release) - Fighter/Druid Multiclass Kit

+Stormlords wield thunder and lightning like a warrior wields his sword.
+Because of their command of one of the most destructive aspects of nature, Stormlords are viewed with awe and fear by lesser folk, regardless of their motivation.

+Advantages:
+- 1st Level: +1 to hit and damage rolls and gains an additional +1 to hit and damage rolls at 6th level and at 9th level.
+- 3rd Level: May use Shock Weapon once per day and gains an additional use every 3 levels thereafter.

+SHOCK WEAPON: The Stormlord adds 1d8 Electricity damage to their weapon for 2 turns.

+- 12th Level: The Stormlord is fully Immune to Electrical Damage.

+Disadvantages:
+- Restricted to Stormlord weapons (Spear, Throwing Axe, or Dart).
+- Does not receive traditional Druid elemental resistances.

+NOTE: Stormlords may take the axe proficiency but will only be able to use throwing axes.

 ## Class Updates